mercari/tortoise/docs/vertical.md

 On the other hand, Tortoise always scales **up** the resource request as soon as possible regardless of whether Tortoise recently has scaled the resources or not.

+#### Golang environment variables support

+In Golang, there are some environment variables to tune how your service consumes resources, such as `GoMAXPROCS`, `GOMEMLIMIT`, and `GOGC`.
+Tortoise keeps `GOMAXPROCS` and `GOMEMLIMIT` proportional to request, that is, if CPU is doubled and Memory is tripled, `GOMAXPROCS` is also doubled, and `GOMEMLIMIT` is also tripled.

+Note that, this modification only happens when if you set those environment variables through `pod.Spec.Containers[x].Env.Value`.
+If you manage your environment variables through configmap or something else, Tortoise cannot modify the values.

 ### Known Limitation